 The Bucks MRI Appeal was launched in January 2019 to fundraise for two state of the art MRI scanners.
 The response was phenomenal.
 The first scanner was installed at Wycombe hospital in under a year and the first patient was scanned just as the country went into its first National lockdown.
 At the time of delivery Andrew Wainwright, Head of Service – Radiology and Pathology said: “It was very timely that under the difficult conditions caused by COVID-19 we were able to move out of the mobile scanner and into the brand new scanning suite in the hospital.
 Sincere thanks to everyone that played a part in enabling this to happen”.

 With 22,000 MRI scans carried out at Wycombe and Stoke Mandeville hospitals in 2018, and demand growing by an estimated 13% annually, the completion of this appeal will future proof services for Bucks by increasing scanning capacity and capabilities across a wide range of medical investigation needs.

 The first MRI scanner at Wycombe hospital is already making a significant difference, not only to the hospital but also to the patient experience.
 The scanner is more comfortable, bigger, much quieter and importantly, a lot quicker.
 Latest MRI techniques for cancer, stroke, heart, spine and many other conditions will improve diagnosis and reduce the need for invasive procedures.
-The delivery of the second scanner at Stoke Mandeville hospital this summer will make an even greater impact, increasing capacity across the county.
+The delivery of the second scanner at Stoke Mandeville hospital will make an even greater impact, increasing capacity across the county.